pandammonium/blipper-widget/readme.txt

 = 1.0.3 =

-= 1.0.2 =

-Updates version to 1.0.2 for technical reasons.

 * Tested to ensure compatibility with WordPress 5.1.
 Fixes version numbering.

+= 1.0.2 =

+* Updates version to 1.0.2 for technical reasons.

 = 1.0.1 =